Victory by the Winners

 Three matching tufts of grass

-The three middle horses have their left hind hoofs on the ground, the other three legs are off the ground
+The three middle horses have their left hind hooves on the ground, the other three legs are off the ground

 The number seven also plays a role.